 Breonna Taylor was an African-American emergency medical technician in Louisville, KY who aspired to a lifelong career in health care and starting a family.
-She was only 26 years old when police officers, executing a no-knock search warrant after midnight on March 13 of this year, battered down her door and killed her.
+She was only 26 years old when police officers, executing a no-knock search warrant after midnight on March 13, 2020, battered down her door and killed her.

-Breonna was murdered in her own home by police officers who were willing to destroy property, families, and lives to execute a drug search warrant.
 Breonna, like too many others, deserves justice, but it won’t come unless we speak up.
-Call Kentucky Attorney General Daniel Cameron to demand justice for Breonna Taylor.
+Call KY AG Daniel Cameron to demand justice for Breonna Taylor.

 Enter your information or call 502-265-3925 and we'll connect you to the Attorney General's office.

 Hi, my name is ______ and I’m calling to urge you to do everything in your power to bring justice for Breonna Taylor.
 She was murdered in her own home by police officers who demonstrated a careless disregard for human life.
-Breonna is gone, and her family cannot have peace while her killers face no consequences for their actions.
+Breonna is gone, and Louisville cannot have peace while her killers face almost no consequences.
+This is not justice.